 How Much Space Do You Need for a Dressing Room?

 Dressing room ideas can work in a minimal space range, but we recommend no less than 2m x 2m.
 You do not have to walk with fitted cupboards; opt for a span along just one wall without a door or a sliding door.
-You will save space and have a little dressing room possible.
+You will save space and have as little dressing room as possible.